Clement-Jean/clement-jean.github.io/about.md

 - HSK trainer (Software to train to HSK)
 - KMAT: Framework for automatic and adaptive test system based on Knowledge map (Research for 清华大学 thesis)
 - Flashcard app (non published)

+## Want to know more about me?  ##

+If you are also interested in language learning, programming, collaborating with me or about any point in this CV, I would like to hear from you.
+You can contact me with your prefered platform by clicking on the contact page.
+Finally, if you live in China and you want to reach me more easily, my Wechat id is : clementjean.